NetworkGradeLinux/mion-docs/docs/adds-and-ends.md

 # Adds and Ends

-mion has a few **additional** features that are use-case specific, but don't warrant their own page.
-Then there are features that are experimental or not fully tested, or were newly added right before a release, and may be of interest.
-Lastly, features or packages that will be phased out of mion.
+mion has **additional** features that are:

+* use-case specific or niche, and don't need their own page
+* very new
+* experimental or not fully tested
+* to be phased out of mion.

+You'll find the above and more, here at *Adds and Ends*.

 > This is also a good time to remind you to check that you're reading the correct documentation version.

-Read the [release notes](release_notes/2021-03.md) for full list of changes.
+While there's some overlap, you should read the [release notes](release_notes/2021-06.md) for full list of changes.

 ## Additional Features